German Air Force Regiment "Friesland"

-The German Air Force Regiment “Friesland” (Objektschutzregiment der Luftwaffe (short: ObjSRgtLw) "Friesland") is an air force ground forces regiment sized branch of the German Air Force (Luftwaffe) with its main bases in Diepholz and Schortens.
+The German Air Force Regiment “Friesland” (Objektschutzregiment der Luftwaffe (ObjSRgtLw) "Friesland") is a ground forces regiment sized branch of the German Air Force with its main bases in Diepholz and Schortens.
 However, in the future this regiment will be located at Jever Air Base.

 Organisation and role

 The purpose of the regiment is ground-based defence of air force bases and installations, as well as capturing and securing enemy air installations.
 It is divided into three battalions (Objektschutzbataillone).
 Each battalion, except for an inactive one, consists of a number of Staffeln (squadrons), equivalent to an infantry company.

 The two active battalions are structured based on the specialty of the unit.